All Products

 4. After the fix task runs, the vulnerability status changes to Fixing.

-After the task is complete, click Verify or wait for the next vulnerability scan cycle to run.
-Confirm that the vulnerability status changes to Handled or that the vulnerability is no longer displayed in the list.
+After the task is complete, click Verify or wait for the next vulnerability scan cycle.
+Confirm that the vulnerability status changes to Handled or that the vulnerability no longer appears in the list.
 If the fix fails, troubleshoot the issue based on the information provided.

 API